marcecj/faust_python/README.md

 channels (rows) than the DSP, in which case the first `dsp.dsp.num_in` channels are processed, but not less.

+As a final example, you can also pass in-line FAUST code as the first argument, which will be written to a temporary file and compiled by FAUST as usual.
+In Python 3:

+    dsp = FAUSTPy.FAUST(b"process = _:*(0.5);", fs)

 For more details, see the built-in documentation (aka `pydoc FAUSTPy`).

 ## Demo script